akmur/alex-11ty/posts/2019-02-21-an-introduction-to-redux.md

 Found in:
 ./src/redux/actions/index.actions.js

 Then we have two functions, loadUser() and loadNews().
 What they do is to basically return a simple object describing the action we want to perform.
-This action will be &#8220;intercepted&#8221; by the middleware, which in turn will take care of the AJAX requests.
+This action will be "intercepted" by the middleware, which in turn will take care of the AJAX requests.

 #### Redux middleware {#redux-middleware}